-Wood, stone, metal, and glass; all have an endless variety of color, textures, and grain patterns.
-I am always on the lookout for that unique piece of wood with just the right amount of figure to create an interesting flow in the grain or exploring new techniques to add color and texture to a piece with metals or stone.
+Wood, stone, metal, and glass; all have an endless variety of colors, textures, and grain patterns.
+I am always looking for that unique piece of wood with just the right amount of figure to create an interesting flow in the grain or exploring new techniques to add color and texture to a piece with metals or stone.

-Then the fun comes, deciding where to put it and what piece of art to use it in.
+Deciding where to put each piece of wood is an art in itself.
 Does it go across the front allowing the grain to flow from one drawer to the next, or do I put it front and center to highlight its beauty on the top of a table?

 There is always a little tension between letting the design dictate the piece of wood being used and letting the wood dictate the direction of the design.

-Then to complicate things, how do I incorporate this piece of stone or glass?
+Then, too I incorporate this piece of stone or glass.
 Do the colors from the patinated metals accent the colors in the woods?
 The challenge of incorporating these different materials into one homogenous piece of furniture or sculpture is what makes the whole process worth doing.